-The bean types are BookShop, Business and Shop<Book>.
+The bean types are BookShop, Business, Shop<Book> and Object.

-Meanwhile, this session bean has only the local interfaces BookShop and Auditable as bean types, since the bean class is not a client-visible type.
+Meanwhile, this session bean has only the local interfaces BookShop and Auditable, along with Object, as bean types, since the bean class is not a client-visible type.

-The rules for determining the set of bean types for a bean are defined in Section 3.1.2, "Bean types of a managed bean", Section 3.2.2, "Bean types of a session bean", Section 3.3.1, "Bean types of a producer method", Section 3.4.1, "Bean types of a producer field" and Section 3.5.2, "Bean types of a resource".
+The rules for determining the (unrestricted) set of bean types for a bean are defined in Section 3.1.2, "Bean types of a managed bean", Section 3.2.2, "Bean types of a session bean", Section 3.3.1, "Bean types of a producer method", Section 3.4.1, "Bean types of a producer field" and Section 3.5.2, "Bean types of a resource".